huangsam/chowist/README.md

 Great places are chosen by great chowists.

 This is an application that replicates core features of [Yelp](https://www.yelp.com/), and adds a couple more bells and whistles.

-A couple features/ideas that are in the process of being created:
+Here are some key features:

 - Homepage for marketing purposes
-- Profile settings upon user login
+- Profile for customized experience
 - Places as list and detail views

 ## Getting started